artoria-dev/data-science-lol/README.md

     When a champion or a team has less gold, experience or stats than the opponent, they are playing from 'behind'.

-Last thing I want to show is the correlation between the gold and cs per minute:
+Another thing I want to show is the correlation between the gold and cs per minute:

 ![cspm-gpm-correlation](readme-files/cspmgpmcorrelation.png)